JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/visual_pytest/skipping_tests/transcript.rst

     * ``    return self.guardians[0]``

 When we go to the test and remove the ``skip``, the tests run, and the implementation works.
-Even with the flaw that we will detect and correct in a future tutorial step.
+Even with a flaw that we will detect and correct in a future tutorial step.